 Strong accent colours

-Already popular for over a year now, sunset colours are very much in the picture this fall – especially burnt orange, a shade that will add an optimistic glow to your décor.
+Already popular for over a year now, sunset colours are very much in the picture this season – especially burnt orange, a shade that will add an optimistic glow to your décor.

 Classic-Blue is the Pantone Color Institute’s chosen colour of the year for 2020.
 A deep shade of blue conducive to introspection, it creates a feeling of refuge.